GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/greptimedb-operator-management.md

 The GreptimeDB Operator chart provides a set of configuration options that allow you to customize the installation, you can refer to the [GreptimeDB Operator Helm Chart](https://github.com/GreptimeTeam/helm-charts/blob/main/charts/greptimedb-operator/README.md##values) for more details.

-You can create a `values.yaml` to configure the GreptimeDB Operator chart, for example:
+You can create a `values.yaml` to configure the GreptimeDB Operator chart (the complete configuration of `values.yaml` can be found in the [chart](https://github.com/GreptimeTeam/helm-charts/blob/main/charts/greptimedb-operator/values.yaml)), for example:

 ```yaml
 image: